LukePappa/Ourism/text.md

 Outwardly, one in Absolute Prayer is seated and silent, with their eyes closed and head bowed.
 Inwardly they have surrendered themselves utterly and completely to divine love, the only reality.
-Such is their purpose.
+Such is their end.